verdaux/BookNotes/Phrases/Impressors.md

 - [ ] That's my number 1 favorite food wrapped around my number 3 favorite food
 - [ ] Let's workshop that term
 - [ ] Destiny is a relentless bitch
+- [ ] We can only thank god for that